asawho/rfid-makerlab/readme.md

-# Durango MakerLab Device and Premise Access System
+# Lab Device and Premise Access System

 ## Introduction
 This system is broken up into two parts, the log/application server and the devices.
 The log/application server will simply be called the server, and it provides a central location for the devices to log their activity and status to.
 The server also provides a website that shows the logs and device status as well as letting a user update the access list.
 The devices and the server use the winston library to provide access/error logging.
 This provided off the shelf logging both locally, across the network and with multiple transports including email for notification of devices going down and errors.